 In 2016, Valerie was nominated and served as U.S. Senior Advisor to the United Nations General Assembly 71.
 As Senior Advisor, she represented the U.S. government when, among other things, she delivered three interventions to the General Assembly on topics such as The International Court of Justice and Human Rights, and delivered remarks to designated committees of the U.N.
 Valerie also presented to the New York Homeland Security team as part of their Leadership Education and Development program.

 Valerie delivered the keynote address for Harvard Law School’s 2015 International Women’s Day celebration and was one of fifty women presented with the law school’s international “Women Inspiring Change” award.
 She is the recipient of numerous honors for her work and is a frequent speaker at conferences and seminars such as The White House Summit on The United State of Women, MGM Resorts Foundation’s Women’s Leadership Conference, and the University of Delaware’s Women of Promise Dinner.

-Valerie has also served on the board of The Ministry of Caring; an ecumenical organization in her community dedicated to serving poor, homeless, and disadvantaged people.
-In the fall of 2010, she was honored with The Ministry of Caring’s highest award for her dedication and service.
+For thirty-five years, Valerie has served on the board of The Ministry of Caring, an ecumenical organization in her community dedicated to serving poor, homeless, and disadvantaged people, and she has received The Ministry of Caring’s highest award in recognition of her years of dedication and service.